blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 Sleeping for eight hours heals an adventurer 1HP.
 A day of bed rest instead heals 3HP.

 # Ancestry
 To determine your adventurer's physical appearance, choose or roll for their ancestry.
-The world of Verloren is populated by beast folk whose ancestors are non-sapient animals.

-## 1. Feline
-1. House cat
-2. Tiger
-3. Lion
-4. Leopard
-5. Cheetah
-6. Panther

-## 2. Canine
-1. Dog
-2. Raccoon dog
-3. Fox
-4. Coyote
-5. Jackal
-6. Wolf

-## 3. Avian
-1. Parrot
-2. Owl
-3. Raven
-4. Eagle
-5. Duck
-6. Bluejay

-## 4. Rodent
-1. Rat
-2. Bat
-3. Mouse
-4. Weasel
-5. Possum
-6. Hedgehog

-## 5. Ungulate
-1. Horse
-2. Bovine
-3. Deer
-4. Llama
-5. Sheep
-6. Boar

-## 6. Reptile
-1. Gecko
-2. Alligator
-3. frog
-4. Chameleon
-5. Salamander
-6. Snake
+Roll a D6 for the tens place and another D6 for the ones place on the table below.

+11. Small cat
+12. Tiger
+13. Lion
+14. Leopard
+15. Cheetah
+16. Panther
+21. Dog
+22. Raccoon
+23. Fox
+24. Coyote
+25. Jackal
+26. Wolf
+31. Parrot
+32. Owl
+33. Raven
+34. Eagle
+35. Duck
+36. Bluejay
+41. Rat
+42. Bat
+43. Mouse
+44. Weasel
+45. Possum
+46. Hedgehog
+51. Horse
+52. Bovine
+53. Deer
+54. Llama
+55. Sheep
+56. Boar
+61. Chameleon
+62. Alligator
+63. Frog
+64. Bear
+65. Skunk
+66. Snake

 # Background
 When creating a adventurer, you will need to decide the background they grew up in.
 Claymore's core rules offer only peasants.